Azure/azure-cosmos-dotnet-v3/CONTRIBUTING.md

 ![See pipeline overview](docs/images/contributing-pipeline.png)

-And you can see which Tests failed during that check:
+And you can see which Tests failed during that check and click on the individual test to see the error message:

 ![See tests](docs/images/contributing-pipelinetests.png)